Andhra Pradesh Public Service Commission: History

 APPSC was formed when the state of Andhra Pradesh formed on 1 November 1956.
 Earlier, the commission was known as the Andhra Service Commission (formed in 1953) which was based on the regulations of Madras Public Service Commission.
 Later in 1956, APPSC was formed by merging the Andhra Public Service Commission and Hyderabad Public Service Commissions.

 On the eve of the formation of Andhra Pradesh Public Service Commission, Andhra Public Service Commission was functioning with a Chairman and two Members and Hyderabad Public Service Commission was functioning with one Member.
 Hence, A.P.
 Public Service Commission was constituted with a Chairman and 3 Members.
 With increasing workload, the Government enhanced the strength of the Commission to Chairman and 5 Members in 1981 and later to Chairman and 7 Members in 1983.
 The government again reviewed the strength in 1994 and enhanced it to Chairman and 9 Members.
 This is the present strength also.

 After the bifurcation of Andhra Pradesh in accordance with the Andhra Pradesh Reorganisation Act, 2014 the headquarters of PSC was shifted from Telangana to Vijayawada.

 Present Chairman

-The present Chairman of Andhra Pradesh Public Service Commission is A.R.Anuradha.
+The present Chairman of Andhra Pradesh Public Service Commission is Prof. C. Sashidhar is serving as Chairman (FAC).